auula/typikon/book/english.md

 <img src="https://img.ibyte.me/w3uchi.png" alt="Typikon Image"
 							style="float: left; margin: 0px 20px 10px 10px;height: 100px;" />

-Typikon name derived from [Typikon](https://en.wikipedia.org/wiki/Typikon) Book, a static website rendering tool similar to mdbook and gitbook, but it focuses only on rendering markdown into an online book, and is easier to use than the other tools.
+Typikon with name derived from [Typikon](https://en.wikipedia.org/wiki/Typikon) Book, is a static website rendering tool similar to mdbook and gitbook.
+But it focuses only on rendering markdown into an online book, and is easier to use than the other tools.

 ---